geoserver/geoserver/doc/en/developer/source/policies/security.rst

    * Publish the security advisory to make the vulnerability public

-   * If you feel a statement is necessary you may write an appropriate blog post.
+   * If you feel a statement is necessary, you may write an appropriate blog post.

         .. note:: Example: Statement on covering `Jiffle and GeoTools RCE vulnerabilities <https://geoserver.org/vulnerability/2022/04/11/geoserver-2-jiffle-jndi-rce.html>`__.

 Publicly reported issue
 ^^^^^^^^^^^^^^^^^^^^^^^

-When a national agency or similar has already reported a vulnerability publicly it can be found in the github security advisory database:
+When a national agency or similar has already reported a vulnerability publicly, it can be found in the GitHub security advisory database:

 1. Locate the issue on https://github.com/advisories?query=geoserver